 We do this by bringing together experts from across Scotland’s universities with our in-house, industry-experienced engineering and project management teams.
 We then look to assemble fundable projects to develop effective solutions and leverage further funding.

-As well as working with technology companies to help them develop or improve existing sensor and imaging systems, we also work with ‘non-technology’ companies to use sensor and imaging systems to improve or grow their business.
+As well as working with technology companies to help them develop or improve existing sensor and imaging systems and IoT solutions, we also work with ‘non-technology’ companies to use SIS and IoT to improve or grow their business.

 Companies can be based anywhere in the world to work with us, but to be eligible for CENSIS project funding, they need to have an operational base in Scotland at which the project will be carried out.